rwr-community-dev/HB1/README.md

 * RPD sound remake and rebalancing
 * Welding torch idea and scripts are from Unit G17; Square edited the scripts and KFredfox did other work
 * Pumpkin box is prepared for the coming Halloween and Pumpkin candies for everyone! 🎃
+* Killing 6 enemies in 60s within 5 meters will now transform a normal werewolf suit into a frenzy one
+* damaged Vampire costume can be healed by killing an enemy in a melee attack
 * Medical Dart Gun (MDG):
   - increase mdg dart blast range by .3
   - give mdg a tiny speed boost (half medkit)